metajinomics/2016-08-11-ISU/lessons/04-searching_files.md

 ****
 **Exercise**

 1) How many sample load dates are there?
+Hint: `sort -u` outputs unique records only.

 2) How many samples were loaded on each date